clee1107/RapidID/docs/Get-RIDGroupCoOwner.md

 ```

 ## DESCRIPTION
-The Get-RIDGroupCoOWner cmdlet retrives an Active Directory group's idautoGroupCoOwners.
+The Get-RIDGroupCoOwner cmdlet retrives an Active Directory group's idautoGroupCoOwners.

 The Identity parameter specifies the Active Directory group to get.
 You can identify a group by its name.
 You can also set the parameter to a group object variable, such as $<localGroupObject> or pass a group object through the pipeline to the Identity parameter.